Devskiller/jpa2ddl/README.md

 ### Configuration parameters

 - `packages` (required): list of packages containing JPA entities
--  `schemaFile`: output file for the generated schema.
+-  `outputPath`: output file for the generated schema.
 By default `${project.build.directory}/generated-resources/scripts/database.sql`
 - `jpaProperties`: additional properties like dialect or naming strategies which should be used in generation task.
 By default `empty`
 - `formatOutput`: should the output be formatted.
 By default `true`
 - `delimiter`: delimiter used to separate statements.
 By default `;`